noi-techpark/webcomp-events-today-noi/README.md

 <events-today></events-today>
 ```
 ### General attributes
-#### <b>eventLocation</b>

-The attribute eventLocation shows an abbreviation of the event location that is displayed.
-Possible options are:
-- `NOI` for events of the NOI Techpark Bolzano
-- `EC` for events of Eurac

-### Special attributes for Eurac
-The following attributes work only if eventLocation is set to `EC` for Eurac events

 #### <b>room</b>
 The room attribute allows you to select events based on the specific room or location where the event will be held.
 The room attribute can be used as a filter to narrow down the search results and show only events that are taking place in a particular room or location.